 Newark Airport, with more than 30 airlines (many of which are international), is across the Hudson River (and then some) from New York City—about 16 miles from Midtown Manhattan.
 Here’s how to get to Midtown Manhattan from Newark Liberty:

-• AirTrain Newark: Costs vary by destination, but it’s $5.50 for the AirTrain and $13 for NJ Transit fare to or from Penn Station in Manhattan; the fare for senior citizens, disabled passengers and children ages 5–11 is $9; up to three children 4 and younger ride NJ Transit for free with a fare-paying passenger.
-On weekends (beginning at 7pm on Friday and ending at 6am on Monday) and holidays (beginning the day before a holiday and ending the day after), up to two children ages 5–11 ride NJ Transit for free with a fare-paying passenger.
-AirTrain links to the airport via NJ Transit and Amtrak’s Newark Liberty Airport train station; about 45 to 60 minutes to Midtown Manhattan, requiring a transfer from the AirTrain line to the NJ Transit line (be sure to keep your ticket after using it to exit the AirTrain station, as it is also used for the NJ Transit fare) or Amtrak.
-AirTrain also offers free service between points within the airport complex, including hotel shuttles, car rental and parking.
+• AirTrain Newark: Costs vary by destination, but it’s $5.50 for the AirTrain and $13 for NJ Transit fare to or from Penn Station in Manhattan; the fare for military, senior citizens, disabled passengers and children ages 5–11 is $9 (all other travel via NJ Transit is otherwise half off the regular fare); up to three children 4 and younger ride NJ Transit for free with a fare-paying passenger.
+On weekends (beginning at 7pm on Friday and ending at 6am on Monday) and holidays (typically beginning at 7pm the day before a holiday and ending at 6am the day after), up to two children ages 5–11 ride NJ Transit for free with a fare-paying passenger.
+AirTrain links to the airport via NJ Transit and Amtrak’s Newark Liberty International Airport train station; about 45 to 60 minutes to Midtown Manhattan, requiring a transfer from the AirTrain line to the NJ Transit line (be sure to keep your ticket after using it to exit the AirTrain station, as it is also used for the NJ Transit fare) or Amtrak.
+AirTrain also offers free service between points within the airport complex, including transfers to other airline terminals and locations for hotel shuttles, car rental and parking.

-• Shuttle bus: Go Airlink NYC, Newark Airport Express and SuperShuttle.
+• Shuttle bus: Go Airlink NYC and Newark Airport Express.

 • Car rental: Companies at Newark include Avis, Budget, Dollar, Hertz and National.